 timeMay 2015 to August 2015time

-description I ported a software DMA coprocessor to run on an off-the-shelf RTOS instead of its original firmware.
+description I ported a software DMA engine to run on an off-the-shelf RTOS instead of its original firmware.

 [+]course_assistant at="University of Illinois"